 There may be a lot of tutorials online showing you have to upholster yourself, however to achieve a high-quality finish that will stand the test of time, it makes sense to trust the professionals.

-South West Upholstery offer an expert, quality upholstery service in Bristol, Bath and throughout the South West region.
+South West Upholstery offer an expert, quality upholstery service in Bristol, Bath and throughout the UK.
 We’re proud of the service we provide, and we think you will be too, so get in touch today to find out how we can help you with your up-cycling project.